barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 ## Little gravitas, huge persistence

 ![Nigel Farage](../assets/images/how-things-change/farrage.png)
-> Image credits: [here][4]
+> Image credits: [here][5]

 Sometimes change can take years to happen.
 Without going very far, the best example of a missionary in recent years is [Nigel Farage][25].

 Starting from a point of initial obscurity, he more than made up the lack of gravitas with formidable persistence.
-He catalyzed the transformation of people’s private (I cannot afford rent, another foreign speaker moved next door, I am not moving up socially,...) and public knowledge (immigration to the UK, struggling middle class,...) into common knowledge (EU participation is a bad deal, the UK has lost its sovereignty,...).
+He catalyzed the transformation of people’s private knowledge (*I cannot afford rent, another foreign speaker moved next door, I am not moving up socially,...*) and public knowledge (*immigration to the UK, struggling middle class,...*) into common knowledge (*EU participation is a bad deal, the UK has lost its sovereignty,...*).

 The British society's Overton window moved far enough for the [Brexit][27] earthquake to happen.